A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: A Signature-Based Implementation of k2l -Cast

 This section presents an implementation of \kl-cast based on digital signatures.
-The underlying model is the same as the one presented in Section~\ref{sec-model} (page~\pageref{sec-model}), except that we assume that the computing power of the attacker is bounded, which allows us to leverage asymmetric cryptography.
+The underlying model is the same as that of Section~\ref{sec-model} (page~\pageref{sec-model}), except that the computing power of the attacker is now bounded, which allows us to leverage asymmetric cryptography.

-Although this signature-based implementation of \kl-cast provides better guarantees than its signature-free counterpart (Algorithm~\ref{alg:sf-klcast}), using it to reconstruct signature-free BRB algorithms would be counter-productive.
-This is because signatures allow for MA-tolerant BRB algorithms that are more efficient in terms of round and message complexity~\cite{AFRT21}.

-However, a signature-based \kl-cast does make sense in contexts in which many-to-many communication patterns are required~\cite{ART19}, and we believe opens the path to novel ways to handle local state resynchronization resilient to Byzantine failures and message adversaries.